Tāiko burrow with Felicity Maxwell

 The Tāiko Trust has fenced a covenanted breeding area for tāiko

-Your sponsorship can help the department with the conservation management techniques they use to protect tāiko, including:
+Your sponsorship can help DOC with the conservation management techniques we use to protect tāiko, including: